 After the visit to the wall, I took the cable car back to the entrance area.
-We had a very nice Chinese lunch there, in a restaurant near to the ticket office.
-After lunch, we departed back to Beijing.
+We had a very nice Chinese lunch in a restaurant near to the ticket office.
+After lunch, we departed from the wall.

 Together with the Great Wall of China and the Forbidden City, the Summer Palace must be on every visitor’s list.
 The palace is 15km from the centre of Beijing.
 However, getting there by metro is easy, you should take the line number 4, to Beigongmen station.
 The entrance to the palace is almost next to the station.
-It’s not the only entrance, but it is the most convenient for visitors that arrive by metro.
+It’s not the only entrance, but it’s the most convenient for visitors arriving by metro.

 Qianlong Emperor, who succeeded Yongzheng Emperor, elevated the temple to the imperial status.
 He replaced turquoise tiles with yellow tiles, exclusively reserved for the emperor.

 The monastery became the residence for large numbers of Tibetan Buddhist monks from Mongolia and Tibet.
-The Lama Temple became the national centre of the Lama administration.
+It also became the Lama administration national centre.

 The temple was declared the national monument in 1949 and it was closed for 32 years.
-It reopened in 1981 and it is now the functioning temple and a very popular tourist site.
+It reopened in 1981 and it is now the functioning temple and a very popular touristic site.

 THE REST OF BEIJING

-National Centre for the Performing Arts is an art centre and a Beijing’s new opera house.
-Constructed in 2007 as an ellipsoid dome, in the middle of an artificial lake, the opera house is immediately west of Tiananmen Square.
+The National Centre for the Performing Arts is an art centre and it’s also Beijing’s new opera house.
+Constructed in 2007, in the middle of an artificial lake, the opera house is immediately west of Tiananmen Square.

 This is what I visited during my stay in Beijing.
 What you do, it depends on how long you are planning to stay.
 In any case, there are many more things to see there.
 For example, the Beijing Zoo has a very large panda enclosure and that’s something that I would’ve loved to see.